Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and

 Combining the conclusions in (1) and (2), using also Pinsker's inequality, we can prove a propagation of chaos result assuming the particle system has i.i.d. initial condition, in the sense that if the (product) initial law converges in relative entropy with rate $O(1/n)$ in each factor, then $P^{(n,k)}$ converges to $\mu^{\otimes k}$ with rate $O((k/n)^{1/2})$ in total variation.

 We comment on the significance and limitation of this theorem.

-\begin{enumerate} \item Although it is difficult to find interactions of a practical interest that satisfy \eqref{linear} but not \eqref{1.2} (an example in dimension 1 is $b(t,x,y)=h(x-y)$ with $h(x)=x1_{\sin(x)>0}$), in a measure theoretical or Baire categorical sense, the interactions satisfying \eqref{1.2} is sparse among those satisfying \eqref{linear}. \item The estimate \eqref{convergenceof} is only valid for short time $[0,T_M]$, and we have no clue how to generalize it to longer time intervals.
+\begin{enumerate} \item Although it is difficult to find interactions of a practical interest that satisfy \eqref{linear} but not \eqref{1.2} (an example in dimension 1 is $b(t,x,y)=h(x-y)$ with $h(x)=x1_{\sin(x)>0}$), the assumption that interactions should satisfy \eqref{1.2} is conceptually more restrictive than the assumption that they should satisfy \eqref{linear}. \item The estimate \eqref{convergenceof} is only valid for short time $[0,T_M]$, and it is not clear to us how to generalize it to longer time intervals.

 \item We hope to prove quantitative propagation of chaos results when one replaces the driving noise by a fractional Brownian motion $B^H$.
 We find the argument in Theorem \ref{theorem01} can be generalized to the fractional case neatly. \end{enumerate}